 Add 1 tablespoon of vinegar to 16 oz of water or drink it straight, as a shot (followed by a cup of water), before each meal (2 times per day) to see detoxing and weight loss benefit.
 You can also sip it over the course of the day.
 Raw, organic, unfiltered and unpasturized apple cider is what you want to use.
 I suggest the Braggs brand of apple cider vinegar.

 Apple cider vinegar can be very harsh on the teeth and throat, so you want to dilute it with water and start with 1-2 teaspoons to begin that’s ok too.
 Use a straw to avoid contact with teeth.
-Brush your teeth 30 min or so later.
+Brush your teeth 30 min or so later (not right after drinking).
 Online, you will hear that most people do 1-2 teaspoons or 1-2 tablespoons, but it’s up to you.
 I suggest that you do your own research and see what works for you.
 When in doubt, start off with a small amount (1 tsp in 16oz of water).

 Apple Cider should be treated like a nutritional supplement, like taking vitamins or fiber.
 This is not a weight loss quick fix.
 It’s not a sure thing and drinking apple cider vinegar alone will not cause you to lose weight.
 I’ve heard from people who said that apple vinegar didn’t agree with them and their stomach was upset.
 You still need to eat right and embrace regular exercise.

-*Warning: I would not suggest you drink it for more than 2 months and then stop drinking it for at least 2 months because of the high acid content, but it’s really up to you.
+*Warning: Talk to a doctor or do your own research.
+I would not suggest you drink it for more than 2 months straight.
+After that then stop drinking it for at least 3 months because of the high acid content.
 If you experience any negative side affects, stop drinking it (it’s that simple).
 Apple cider vinegar, vinegar or any high acid food is not recommended for people who have esophagitis or ulcers.
 Not advisable, but your doctor should have already given a warning about foods like this.
 If you have any serious health concerns like diabetes, high blood pressure, hypertension, are pregnant, or have been advised to avoid high sodium foods, this is not the right supplement for you.
-When in doubt, talk to a doctor or do your own research.

-Side note: It makes a great hair rinse for those of you who have natural hair.
+Side note: ACV diluted with water makes a great hair rinse for those of you who have natural hair.
 I’ve used it on my locs (shampoo, rinse, conditioner).